coinbase/staking-client-library-go/README.md

    </details>

+## Contributing

+Thanks for considering contributing to the project!
+Please refer to [our contribution guide](./CONTRIBUTING.md).

 ## Documentation

 There are numerous examples in the [`examples directory`](./examples) to help get you started.
-For even more, refer to our [documentation website](https://docs.cloud.coinbase.com/) for detailed definitions, API specifications, integration guides, and more!
+For even more, refer to our [documentation website](https://docs.cdp.coinbase.com/staking/docs/welcome) for detailed definitions, API specifications, integration guides, and more!